For a listing of Graduate Faculty Membership go to the following link: Graduate Faculty Membership.

 The professional certificate gives the holder legal authority to perform duties in public schools of Texas in the area designated on the face of the certificate.

-A person who possesses at least a bachelor’s degree from a regionally accredited college or university and meets other specific qualifications may complete initial Texas teacher certification and gain course work to apply to the Master of Arts in Teaching degree.
-Two alternative certification programs are available; the Panhandle Alternative Certification for Educators (PACE) program and the Post-Baccalaureate Teacher Certification (PB/Cert) program.
+A person who possesses at least a bachelor’s degree from a regionally accredited college or university and meets other specific qualifications may complete initial Texas teacher certification and gain course work to apply to the Master of Arts in Teaching degree through the Panhandle Alternative Certification for Educators/Master of Arts in Teaching (PACE/MAT) .

-For more information, see the alternative certification website, wtamu.edu/altcert, or contact the Office of Alternative Certification Programs, Old Main, Room 413, 806-651-2599.
+For more information, see the alternative certification website, www.wtamu.edu/pace, or contact the Office of Alternative Certification Program, Old Main, Room 413, 806-651-2599.

 Discipline - Course Prefix